charlessnider/quantum_cuda_toolkit/README.md

 -eigen solver for complex single precision (built in with cuSolver, but reorganized to be easier to use)

 -kronecker/tensor product: parallelized with one thread => one element of the product

+## using this code

+if you want to use any of the code in this repo for your own projects, go ahead-- i just ask that you reference this repo when you do so.  i have included links in the code for places i used for inspiration/instruction on various topics as well.